OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Disable-PSSessionConfiguration.md

 ### Example 3: Disable session configurations by name

-This example disables all session configurations that have names that begin with Microsoft.
+This example disables all session configurations that have names that begin with `Microsoft`.
 The **Force** parameter suppresses all user prompts from the cmdlet.

 ```powershell